-I am a biologist and researcher by training and a self-taught photographer living in Norway.
+I am a biologist and researcher by training and a self-taught photographer living in Trondheim, Norway.

 During my PhD and graduate studies I concentrated on conservation genetics and wildlife ecology.
 My research focuses on the population genetics of the brown bear (Ursus arctos) in Northern Europe by utilizing genetic data from non-invasive genetic sampling and legal harvest to monitor populations, to estimate bear numbers and effective population sizes and number of breeders, reconstruct wild pedigree and investigate the connectivity among areas and populations in Norway, Russia, Finland and Sweden.
 I further have studied the genetic composition and reconstructed pedigrees in Eurasian lynx (Lynx lynx), grey wolf (Canis lupus), polar bear (Ursus maritimus) and brown trout (Salmo trutta).
 A list of my publications can be found here.